symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 .. _aggregate-transaction:

-aggregate transactions merge multiple transactions into one, allowing **trustless swaps**, and other advanced logic.
+Aggregate transactions merge multiple transactions into one, allowing **trustless swaps**, and other advanced logic.
 NEM does this by generating a one-time disposable smart contract.

 .. figure:: ../resources/images/examples/aggregate-escrow-1.png
     :align: center